Jill Christensen, C.N.P.

 The negative effects of anxiety

-Left unchecked, anxiety can negatively affect our lives the following ways:
+Left unchecked, anxiety can negatively affect our lives in these ways:

 - Interrupting daily life — Causing issues at home, school, work and socially